sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 ### Task 4: Create Docker images

-In this task, you will create Docker images for the application --- one for the API application and another for the web application.
+In this task, you will create local Docker images for the application --- one for the API application and another for the web application.
 Each image will be created via Docker commands that rely on a Dockerfile.

-1. From cloud shell connected to the build agent VM, type the following command to view any Docker images on the VM.
+1. From SSH prompt connected to the lab VM, type the following command to view any Docker images on the VM.
 The list will only contain the mongodb image downloaded earlier.

    ```bash
    docker image ls
    ```

+   > **Note:** if you are using Visual Studio Code you can open a remote Terminal by selecting Terminal > New Terminal.
+You can then run this and follow commands.

 2. From the content-api folder containing the API application files and the new Dockerfile you created, type the following command to create a Docker image for the API application.
 This command does the following: